Lactulose-Mannitol Test: How to Interpret Results Without Guessing

 Quick Answer

 The Lactulose-Mannitol test is a barrier function signal, not a standalone diagnosis.
-It helps estimate intestinal permeability patterns, but interpretation must include symptoms, medication context, and differential diagnosis.
+It helps estimate intestinal permeability patterns, but interpretation must include symptoms, medication context, inflammatory markers, and differential diagnosis.

 What the Test Measures